 The customer journey monitor is the first view in the customer journey dashboard.

 In the next blog I will discuss the second part of the dashboard, the demand generation view.
-The goal of this view is to get more actionable insights into effectiveness of content and promotion channels that are used for different personas.
+The goal of this view is to get more actionable insights into effectiveness of the uses of content and promotion channels for different personas.